avitalRubin/DevOps-Course/Jenkins-Pipeline/README.md

 # Jenkins-pipeline

-In this module, I was required ti craete a jenkins pipeline - for performing a automated CO process for a java application.
+The repository contains a jenkinsfile.

 The jenkins pipeline is comprised 6 stages.

+The pipeline:
+1. Checking out the code of my java application from GitHub,
+2. Building the application using maven,
+3. Running static code analysis using SonarCloud,
-The pipeline checking out the code, building the app using maven, running static code analysis, building the docker file from Docker module that wraps the current app, tagging the docker image, pushing the docker into nexus docker private registry and at the end - the pipeline notifying slack about the finish status.
+4. Checking out the appropriate Dockerfile for the application and building it,
+5. Tagging the docker image,
+6. Pushing the docker image into Nexus docker private registry that I set up.
+7. At the end - the pipeline notifying slack about the finish status.

 Also, In order to practice jenkins - I setup docker containers as build slaves for jenkins, using bibinwilson/jenkins-slave appropriate image for this task.